-A lot of sailors and young travelers often choose to join a boat even if the boat does not each their final destination.
+A lot of sailors and young travelers often choose to join a Atlantic sailboat even if the boat does not reach their final destination.
 They hope to jump on another sailboat for the last legs of their trip.
 Popular stopovers like USVI, BVI, Canary Island are good.
 You may just need to walk the docks and ask around to find boats.

-Read our article: Do you need to be an experience sailor to jump on a boat?
+Read our article: Do you need to be an experience crew to jump on a boat?

 HOW LONG DOES IT TAKE TO CROSS THE ATLANTIC IN A SAILBOAT?
 WHAT IS THE SHORTEST ROUTE?

-A transatlantic will usually last 25 to 30 days.
+An atlantic sailboat will usually take 25 to 30 days to cross the ocean.
 Most boats will stop in the Azores, Cape Verde Island or Canary Islands.